 ~ An Arcanys team member on Glassdoor

-Additionally, to understand how people work, I would recommend asking employees about the benefits they are receiving from their employer.
-One good indication that should also give you an idea of the way a company is run is how much the management trusts their employees, that is, whether they allow you to speak directly and freely with them in interviews without the necessity of a manager at all times.
+Additionally, to understand how people work, I would recommend asking employees about the the benefits they are receiving from their employer.
+And more importantly, how is the company taking care of their overall well-being.
+One good indication that should also give you an idea of how a company is run is how much the management trusts its employees.
+That is, whether they allow you to speak directly and freely with them in interviews without the necessity of a manager at all times.
 This shows a lot about the company’s transparency as well.

-The ultimate check is the yearly attrition rate, which shows how comfortable people are in a company, compared to the local industry standard (note though, that every country is different).
+The ultimate check is the yearly attrition rate (and the presence of boomerang employees), which shows how comfortable people are in a company, compared to the local industry standard (note though, that every country is different).

 4. Assess processes and tools

 A good understanding of your processes is as important as understanding how your potential partner works.
-In some cases, you may want to keep your own processes, and in some cases, you may want to adopt some of the methods of your partner.
+In some cases, you may want to keep your own processes.
+In other cases, you may want to adopt some of the methods of your partner.

 There are a couple of important factors that could come into play here.
-First, which organization has the more mature and organized way to produce high-quality output efficiently; and second, what degree of involvement you would expect to have with your dedicated team.
+First, which organization has the more mature and organized way to produce high-quality output efficiently?
+And second, what degree of involvement do you expect to have with your dedicated team?
 Will it be a provider-managed team or a client-managed team?

 "Failing to prepare is preparing to fail."